xayon40-12/ImplHydro/README.md

 ```
 and it will show a help message that explain the available options with their default values and the different commands that are to be used.
 Every command has it own options and commands.
 The same `--help` flag can be used to obtain explanations for every sub-commands.
+For a detailed explanation of the commands, see `commands.md`.

 To reproduce the 1-dimensional case results and then generate the figures, you can run:
 ```bash